jadecobra/python_tdd_exercises/FUNCTIONS.md

-# How to write functions in python
+# Write functions in python

 The focus of this chapter is on functions in python using Test Driven Development